kmscom/Browser-Cache-Folder-Changer/README.md

 * [How to Change the Google Chrome Cache Location](https://www.simplehelp.net/2010/11/16/how-to-change-the-google-chrome-cache-location/)
 * [How to Change Google Chrome Cache Location in Windows](https://www.windowsdigitals.com/how-to-change-google-chrome-cache-location-in-windows-11-10/)
 * [How to Change the Google Chrome Cache Location](https://www.shareus.com/web/how-to-change-the-google-chrome-cache-location.html)

+# Acknowledgement
+The figures in this page are created by [Napkin.ai](https://www.napkin.ai/).